Fordalex/plates-direct/readme.md

 ### Feature left to implement

+- The checkout page places another order when the users refreshes the page...

 - edit buttons on the checkout form.

 - The customers amount isn't adding up correctly!